suppijags/Analysis-of-Historical-Data-of-Stock-Revenue/README.md

 This is one of the assignments completed in IBM Data Science Professional Certificate course.
 In this project, my job is to extract financial data like historical share price and quarterly revenue reportings from various sources using Python Libraries and Webscraping on popular stocks.
 After collecting this data I will visualize it to identify patterns or trends.
 The stocks I will work with are Tesla and GameStop.

-**Dashboard Analytics Displayed**

-A dashboard often provides a view of key performance indicators in a clear way.
-Analyzing a data set and extracting key performance indicators will be practiced.
-Prompts will be used to support learning in accessing and displaying data in dashboards.
-Learning how to display key performance indicators on a dashboard will be included in this project.
-I will be using Plotly in this project for data visualization and is not a requirement to take this project.

 For this project I have used Jupyter environment for learning and completing labs in courses.
 Following are the questions addressed:

 Question 1 - Extracting Tesla Stock Data Using yfinance.